klen/asgi-prometheus/README.rst

         # Your ASGI application
         app,

-        # Metrics URL for Prometheus
+        # Metrics URL for Prometheus (set empty string to disable)
         metrics_url='/prometheus',

         # List of path's prefixes to group.
 A path which starts from the prefix will be grouped.